Midland Adventures – Hunting in the Heartland

 The ranch owner let us know that we would lose cell phone service the moment we took the White City exit off of I-70.
-In fact, the only way we were able to communicate with him using our cell phones was through an internet connection in his home.
+In fact, the only way he was able to communicate with us was by connecting his cell phone to the WiFi in his home.

 After scouting the land we decided the best chance for us to harvest a deer was to split up.
 At the same time, we knew that communication was going to be an issue.
 Being a millennial city boy I never really thought of life without a cell phone.
-Thankfully my father had a genius thought; we needed two-way radios.
-Being a new member of the Midland Radio family I was excited to be able to use our products for the first time.
-I decided on the X-Talker T75 GMRS radio in Mossy Oak Break-Up Country camouflage.
+Thankfully my father had a genius idea; two-way radios.
+We headed to Cabelas and picked up the X-Talker T75 FRS two-way radio in Mossy Oak Break-Up Country camouflage.

 We made the decision for me to set up along a tree line overlooking a large corn field.
 The rancher had a Moultrie M-999i trail camera set up in the corner of the field which had shown a high level of traffic.
 I had my dad set up a mile south of me in a cedar tree grove along a creek bed.
 We had a good feeling about these locations after our scout day when we jumped a herd of eight deer in the area.

 Something to note; my dad is in his mid-sixties and had numerous back surgeries as I was growing up.
 This caused me to be concerned about leaving him alone for the entire day.
 My mind was put at ease when I was able to signal him using my X-Talker T75 two-way radio.
 I was impressed with the clarity of his voice even through the heavy timber that separated us on that mile stretch.